FIR Interpolator

 real or complex scalar or vector

-types are supported for simulation, but not for HDL code generation.
+data types for simulation, but not for HDL code generation.

 Data Types: fixed point